yuzi-zly/INFUSE/README.md

 ### Pattern template

-Patterns are used to specify some
+Patterns (e.g., pat_room1 and pat_room2 in rule template) are used in `forall` and `exists` formulas to specify what kind of context the rule is interested in.

+Each pattern requires